benjamingrobertson/benjamingrobertson.github.io/_posts/2017-10-09-javascript-accessibility.md

 Common interactions can include:
 1. Exiting the current component
 2. Submitting
-3. Moving position / browsing.
+3. Moving position / browsing

 Common keys to add actions to:
 - enter (keyCode 13)